noir-lang/noir/docs/docs/aztec/concepts/accounts/index.md

 Notice that the Signerless wallet doesn't invoke an entrypoint function of an account contract but instead invokes the target contract function directly.

 :::info
+Entrypoints for the following cases:
-In case no contract entrypoint is used `msg_sender` is set to 0.
+- if no contract entrypoint is used `msg_sender` is set to `Field.max`.
+- in a private to public entrypoint, `msg_sender` is the contract making the private to public call
+- when calling the entrypoint on an account contract, `msg_sender` is set to the account contract address
 :::

 ### Account initialization